LeeJarvis996/systematic-review/README.md

 ## Others
 DiffuSETS: 12-lead ECG Generation Conditioned on Clinical Text Reports and Patient-Specific Information

+ECG-Chat: A Large ECG-Language Model for Cardiac Disease Diagnosis

 ## Survey
 Foundation Models in Electrocardiogram: A Review